 These negative health consequences can readily be understood if you see the ACEs pyramid (pictured above).
 Starting at the bottom, with the experiences and going up one can see the immediate consequences are in social, emotional and cognitive abilities.
 It is challenging to concentrate on social skills and school work when you are busy surviving the unthinkable at home.

 Moving up we can see the next phase where, as the child grows, they adopt unhealthy and risky behaviors such as overeating, and experiencing drugs and alcohol to numb their pain.

 In the next stage up on the pyramid, the risky behaviors take a toll on the mental stability and physical health of those who lived through childhood trauma.

-Finally, the health problems caused by behaviors adopted to deal with childhood ACEs takes a toll and the child, now an adult, dies young.
+Finally, the health problems caused by behaviors adopted to deal with childhood ACEs take a toll and the child, now an adult, dies young.